 SYSPRO offers ERP software designed for manufacturers and distributors.
 It is deployed on-premise, in the cloud, or accessed via a mobile device.
 In particular, SYSPRO Enterprise Resource Planning is well suited to outbound distribution control activities, as well as inbound supply chain management.

-- SYSPRO ERP includes modules for financials, warehouse, and inventory management.
+- SYSPRO ERP software includes modules for financials, warehouse, and inventory management.

 - Spans the supply chain and all business operations.

-- Decades of manufacturing experience provide a highly tailored application that integrates with MES and shop floor systems.
+- Decades of manufacturing experience provide a highly tailored enterprise resource that integrates with MES and shop floor systems.